OMAR-AHMED-SAAD/-Minesweeper-Robot-Haskell/README.md

-Readme file for Minesweeper Robot Game implemented using Haskell:
+# Minesweeper Robot Game in Haskell

 Overview:
 The Minesweeper Robot game is implemented in Haskell programming language.
 The game consists of a grid with mines hidden in it, and the player needs to collect all the mines without stepping on them.
 The player in the game is represented by a robot that moves around the grid and collects the mines.
 The implementation includes various functions to manipulate the state of the game and return the resulting state.